-The QUT Design Festival welcomes you to launch the end-of-year showcase with an Open Night event – culminating in exhibitions and installations across all design study areas and visual arts.
+The QUT Design Festival launched the end-of-year showcase with an Open Night event – culminating in exhibitions and installations across all design study areas and visual arts.

-Browse and procure one-off garments designed by 12 talented young designers in a curated pop-up store at Building Z5 on Tuesday 13 November.
+Browse and procure one-off garments designed by 12 talented young designers in a curated pop-up store.

 Frock Paper Scissors